Jupiter's Darling: Release

-The film's world premiere was held in Milwaukee, Wisconsin.
+The film's world premiere was held in Milwaukee.
 The cast, including a 350-pound baby elephant named Jupiter's Darling, embarked on a tour of nine U.S. cities.

 Critical reception

 A 1955 New York Times review of the film claimed that "Esther Williams must be getting bored with water.
-She goes swimming only three times in M-G-M's "Jupiter's Darling," which came yesterday to the Music Hall, and two of these times are forced upon her.
+She goes swimming only three times in M-G-M's "Jupiter's Darling", which came yesterday to the Music Hall, and two of these times are forced upon her.
 She dunks only once for fun.
 And that, we might note, is the most attractive and buoyant thing in the film.
 It comes when Miss Williams, cast rashly as the fiancée of Emperor Fabius Maximus of Rome, peels off her stola and tunic after a long hot day in town and goes swimming in the pool of her villa, which is fancier than any pool in Hollywood."
 It also stated that "Miss Williams had better get back in that water and start blowing bubbles again."

 Variety called it "fairly entertaining though a hit and miss affair."

 Keel said he felt his performance as Hannibal was his best at MGM.

 Box office

-Box office reception was poor - according to MGM records, it made $1,493,000 in the US and Canada and $1,027,000 elsewhere resulting in a loss of $2,232,000.
+Box office reception was poor – according to MGM records, it made $1,493,000 in the US and Canada and $1,027,000 elsewhere resulting in a loss of $2,232,000.

-Williams was meant to follow the movie with Say It in French but the film was never made.
+Williams was meant to follow the movie with Say It in French, but the film was never made.